Cyanose/kcal-counter-shell/README.md

 ### Usage:

+Just run `init.sh` script first in order to set up the database

 I'm too lazy to create one huge script to implement all interactions with database, so I splitted them into 4 small ones.
 Use them separately.

 ### Presentation: